ehayes2000/csgo-chat-bot/README.md

 **Install Instructions (with Python installed)**

 1. Do steps 2 - 5 of Install Instructions no python installed
-2. Install flask via "pip install flask" in cmd
+2. Install flask via "pip install flask" in a terminal
-3. Install keyboard via "pip install keyboard" in cmd
+3. Install keyboard via "pip install keyboard" in a terminal
 4. Run wig_splitters.py

 **To autorun with CSGO**